 Reinventing Cities Sites

-Reinventing Cities – provisional Timeline
+Reinventing Cities – provisional timeline

 The competition will include two stages: the first will be the expression of interest phase, and the second, the proposal phase.
 The provisional timeline of the competition is as follows:

-- Opening of the dataroom stage 1
+- opening of the dataroom phase 1;

-- Questions/answers via the website
+- questions/answers via the dataroom;

-- Site visits for the bidder teams
+- site visits for the bidding teams;

 Content and selection criteria for the Expression of Interest phase

-The expression of interest file will be made up of three documents:
+The Expression of Interest file will be made up of three documents: